 2. No wasted time

 Ok, this is perhaps the biggest advantage and another one that time crunched folks will enjoy.
 When you ride indoors, it’s the most effective use of your training time because you’re constantly working.
 If you ride for 60 minutes indoors, you pedal for 60 minutes.
-Outside, due to descents, traffic lights, other riders wanting to stop, etc., your actual ride time will be something less than this – and perhaps much less.
+Outside, due to descents, traffic lights, mechanical failures, other riders in your group wanting to stop, etc., your actual ride time will be something less than this – and perhaps much less.
 On average, a 60 minute indoor ride would equal 90 minutes of riding outside.
 Don’t believe that?
 Look at your last few ride files.
 I think you might be surprised to see how much time you’re not actually pedaling.
 In addition to being more time efficient, steady state riding can also lead to improved fitness.

 This of course makes the assumption that your goal for the workout is to maximize fitness.
 Maybe instead it’s time for a fun, group ride.
 If so, great.
-Or maybe you’re outside and part of your ride you’re practicing descending at speed for example.
+Or maybe you’re outside and for part of your ride you’re practicing descending at speed for example.
 While not pedaling, that is hardly wasted time.
 So there are some caveats here.
 Your goal on every ride surely isn’t to pedal start to finish.
 We’re just making the point that indoor training is great for maximizing limited training time.

 3. Perfect intervals